NhatAnh279/REVISOR/README.md

 <div align="center">

-Built with ❤️ for students who'd rather practice than re-read slides for the fifth time.
+Built with ❤️ for students.

 </div>